Location

 Entertainment

-- $35.6M upgrade Planned for the Newcastle Art Gallery—nationally recognised for some of Australia’s finest public collections
+- $47M UPGRADE Planned for the Newcastle Art Gallery—nationally recognised for some of Australia’s finest public collections

 Tourism